-Lateral lumbar interbody fusion (XLIF)
+What is lateral lumbar interbody fusion (XLIF)?

 Advantages of Laser Spine Institute’s minimally invasive spine surgery: